humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails13.md

 actually test the things in your application.
 If not, you can push code to a repository that breaks with a new feature that does not have a test associated and crash your application.
 You can recover from that though in heroku.
-Just in case this happens to you, here's the command to roll back a deployment):
+Just in case this happens to you, here's the command to roll back a deployment:

 {% highlight console %}
 $ heroku rollback